wrgr/cppbook/assignments.md

 ### Core Assignment 79 - College List Final

 Choose your final list of 12 schools.
 Include application dates and requirements.
 Please remember to apply to a wide range of schools and follow your DRMS!
 2D, 4R, 4M, 2S.
 Your list MUST match your current qualifications; you are invited to make a second list based on where you expect to be by the time you apply.

+Please wait to complete this until you receive feedback from CPP (by Monday latest)

 #### [](#ca080)